If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 You’re done before you’ve even started.

-Why do I even want to post on LinkedIn?
+• Why do I want to post on LinkedIn?

-And then: How will this help my business/career/confidence/goals?
+• And finally: How will this help my business, career, confidence, and goals?

 Follow the thread all the way down until it feels true.